In this page

 Defining the pivot table

 With the ranges in place, you can finally create your pivot table by selecting those as input data.
 Note that as there is no real data in your template, the pivot table in the template will not contain any meaningful figures.
-Although it is blank, you can configure it, specifying its columns, rows, filters, look, and so.
+Although it is blank, you can configure it, specifying its columns, rows, filters, look, and so on.

 Instructions for Excel: